PlasmaControl/GroupWebsite/README.md

 There are two ways of updating the website:

 -   Creating a pull request
--   Using the [backend app](https://sa9942.mycpanel.princeton.edu/) ([source code](https://github.com/PlasmaControl/GroupWebsiteBackend) of the backend app).
+-   Using the [backend app](https://sa9942.mycpanel.princeton.edu/).
 It is only for updating the "Members" and "Publications" pages.

 ## Creating a pull request